narangi-design/cheat-sheet-manager/README.md

 - **Tags** — autocomplete from existing tags; canonical form preserved from first use; tag is removed when no notes reference it
 - **Pinned notes**
 - **Responsive masonry layout** — column count adapts to viewport width
+- **Authentication** — sign in with email/password or OAuth (Google); account settings for email and password updates
-- **Cloud sync** — notes are stored in Supabase and accessible from any device via a personal UUID
+- **Cloud sync** — notes are stored in Supabase and accessible from any device after signing in

 ---